cheul0518/CS528/Lab1/README.md

 // pcap_t *pcap_open_live(char *device, int snaplen, int promisc, int to_ms, char *ebuf)
 // device is what you specified in the previous section
 // snalpen is an integer which defines the maximum number of bytes to be captured by pcap
 // pomisc, when set to true, brings the interface into promiscuous mode.
-In specific cases, promiscuous mode's forcefully on.
+// (In specific cases, promiscuous mode's forcefully on.)
 // to_ms is the read time out in milliseconds (0 means no time out)
 // ebuf is a string you can store any error messages within.
 // Returns a session handler